k2view-academy/K2View-Academy/articles/99_Broadway/05_data_types.md

 # Data Types in Broadway

-When Broadway actors pass data between them, the data is passed as Java Objects.
+Broadway actors pass data between them as Java objects.
 Virtually any data type can be passed between Actors but in practice most actors pass a subset of types that are supported by Broadway.
-Using a supported Broadway type can be described by the Broadway Schema engine and can be displayed clearly by the Data Inspector.
+Supported Broadway types can be described by the Broadway Schema engine, can be displayed clearly by the Data Inspector and can be converted automatically to other supported types.

 ### Primitives